LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 	width="400">
 </p>

 The degree distribution is seen in the Figure below.
 Degree is a measure of how many connection a character has.
 The Figure show that the majority of the characters have 5 to ten connection to other characters.
 A small fraction of characters however have +50 connections to other characters.
 It is assumed that these are the main characters.
 It is also clear that the destribution is similar in all seasons.
+The distribution is a poisson distribution which is the characteristic of a random network.
+The distribution is however right-skewed which approximates the power distribution that characterize scale-free real social network.

 <p align="center">
 	<img src="figures/Degree_dist.png"